erlang/erlang-org/_posts/2022-05-18-My-OTP-25-highlights.md

 much easier to focus on the flow of individual operations and either success or error paths.

-# Compiler news
-* Add compile attribute `-nifs()` to empower compiler and loader with information     about   which functions may be overridden as NIFs by `erlang:load_nif/2`.
-* Improved and more detailed error messages when binary construction with the binary syntax fails.
-This applies both for error messages in the shell and for `erl_error:format_exception/3,4`.

-# Crypto and OpenSSL 3.0
-Text to be included.....

 # Dialyzer

-Optimize operations in the erl_types module.
-Parallelize the Dialyzer pass remote.
-Added the missing_return and extra_return options to raise warnings when specifications differ from inferred types.
-These are similar to, but not quite as verbose as overspecs and underspecs.
+* Dialyzer now supports the `missing_return` and `extra_return` options to raise warnings when specifications differ from inferred types.
+These are similar to, but not quite as verbose, as `overspecs` and `underspecs`.

-Dialyzer now better understands the types for min/2, max/2, and erlang:raise/3.
+* Dialyzer now better understands the types for `min/2`, `max/2`, and `erlang:raise/3`.
 Because of that, Dialyzer can potentially generate new warnings.
-In particular, functions that use erlang:raise/3 could now need a spec with a no_return() return type to avoid an unwanted warning.
+In particular, functions that use `erlang:raise/3` could now need a spec with a `no_return()` return type to avoid an unwanted warning.

 # Improvements of the JIT